The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Leasing is convenient for many people.
-But if you have trouble making your payments, your leased car might get repossessed.
-As with repossession of an owned car, car lease repossession is an expensive and financially damaging process.
-But there are actions you can take to prevent it from being repossessed — or at least ease some of the consequences.
+But if you have trouble paying, your leased car might get repossessed.
+As with repossession after a car loan default, car lease repossession is expensive and financially damaging.
+But you can take action to prevent it from being repossessed — or at least ease some of the consequences.

 Ways to prevent a leased car repossession

 If the car you are leasing is about to be repossessed, there are some steps you can take to try to keep the vehicle.